Home » Health Conditions » Urology » Hemorrhoid Treatment

 Hemorrhoid Pain Relief Methods

-Witch hazel compresses and wipes are common hemorrhoid relief methods.
+Witch hazel compresses and wipes are common hemorrhoid pain relief methods.
 This cooling astringent provides natural hemorrhoid relief, because it cools and soothes while also cleaning the area and preventing any infection.
-Witch hazel can be very effective at stopping pain and irritation, and a cotton ball or pad can be soaked and then placed in the area for relief.
+Witch hazel be very effective at stopping pain and irritation, and a cotton ball or pad can be soaked and then placed in the area for relief.

 2. Apply Aloe Vera